Generalised Baumslag-Solitar groups and Hierarchically Hyperbolic Groups: Generalised rank Baumslag - Solitar groups

 For $n=1$ a modular homomorphism from $G$ to $\Q^\times$ was considered in \cite{lev}.
 This was generalised to arbitrary $n$ in \cite{dcvl} where the homomorphism is now from $G$ to $\R^n\rtimes GL(n,\R)$.
 We present our own more basic version here for arbitrary $n$ which has the advantage that it works for the finite index subgroups of $G$ as well.

-Given some $GBS_n$ group $G$, we first make arbitrary choices of a base vertex $v_0$ in the tree $T$ on which $G$ acts, a finite index subgroup $A\cong\Z^n$ of the stabiliser $Stab_G(v_0)\cong\Z^n$ and an ordered basis $a_1,\ldots ,a_n$ of $A$.
-We refer to $A$ as our {\bf base $\Z^n$-subgroup} for $G$.
-Our modular homomorphism $\cal M$ will be a homomorphism from $G$ to $GL(n,\Q)$ and it is easily checked that changing any of these choices results in a homomorphism that is conjugate in $GL(n,\Q)$ to $\cal M$.
+It is equivalent to the modular representation in \cite{cl} Section 3 but is a more concrete version, making it easier to calculate in specific examples.